texanmason/texanmason.github.io/_posts/2019-11-05-who-says-you-cant-afford-a-beautiful-lodge.markdown

 What's your priority?

-#### You Can Afford a Beautiful Lodge
+#### We Can Afford a Beautiful Lodge

 In short, building a lodge building is going to be expensive.
 It's not easy.
-However, you don't have to settle for the sheet metal buildings that we see so often.
+However, we don't have to settle for the sheet metal buildings that we see so often.
 It's a lesson that the fine people of Our Lady of the Rosary Church can teach us very well.
-You can build a beautiful lodge building.
+We can build a beautiful lodge building.